ericksuryadinata/ericksuryadinata.github.io/README.md

 # GH and Gitlab Pages

-This repository is supposed to used on my personal blog
+This repository is supposed to used on my personal blog, made with love with gatsby.js